 By 9am you have literally spent HALF of your energy pellets for the day.
 It’s possible that you show up to work every morning as if you were half-hungover or as if you started your day a full 6 hours before the rest of the world.

-Ignore the poor marketing, folks.
+Some people have an allergic reaction to the words “self-care.”
+Self-care can sound wealthy, spoiled and precious.
+But I urge you to ignore the poor marketing, folks.
 “Self-care” is math, quite simply a question of depleting and refilling.
 Have you ever spent time in a sandbox?
 You can’t build mountains without making holes.

 So how do you maximize those 10 energy pellets?
 And is there a way to earn any back?
 I have some ideas.

-And while you’re at it?
-Deny jealousy, imposter syndrome, trolls, and could-have-beens.
+And while you’re at it deny jealousy, imposter syndrome, trolls, and could-have-beens.
 Not one of these serve you.
 Do not give them an ounce of an energy pellet.
 When they show up in your day, call them out and turn away.
 Nice try, regret.
 You’re cut off.

 I say this specifically to business owners: YOU DO NOT NEED TO BE THE ONE TAKING OUT THE TRASH.
-Value your damn time and recognize the absurd tasks you’re holding onto because you’re worried people will think you’ve got an ego.
+Value your time and recognize the absurd tasks you’re holding onto because you’re worried people will think you’ve got an ego.
 Welcome to adulthood.
 Those people’s assumptions are their problems, not yours.

 Refuel with premium.